 Mesa's sheer size lends itself to being a great city for nightlife.
 Because Mesa is so spread out, visitors have access to a variety of concentrated pockets throughout the city that are each filled with activity after the sun sets.
 The evening options are as endless and diverse as they come - from boot stompin' dance floors playing cowboy anthems to tequila-sippin' patios with fire pits blazing.

-South of Mesa in the burgeoning community known as Gilbert, visitors can find a collection wine bars and chef-driven restaurants that are just as busy on a weekday as much as the weekend.
+In the Southeast Valley, visitors can find a collection wine bars and chef-driven restaurants that are just as busy on a weekday as much as the weekend.
 Foodies know that some of the best flavor combinations come from south of the border so it's only fitting that just south of Mesa's border is Joyride Taco House, the newest restaurant to pack a regional Mexican punch.
 With a menu inspired by daily life and cuisine in Mexico, tacos take center stage and feature slow-roasted meats tucked into house-made tortillas.
 The bar scene here is as colorful as their selection of hand-muddled aqua frescas.
 Each one features the freshest ingredients and are paired with your choice of liquor.
 Popular choices include the Cucumber Mint fresca with your choice of tequila or gin, or the popular Almond Horchata fresca paired with Amaretto or Frangelico.
 Signature garage doors adorn both the front and back of the building, creating a breezeway and two distinct patios that keep the laid back vibe in-tact with entertainment in the form of a bocce ball court and lounge chairs.

 Next door to Joyride is Postino East Wine Café where guests can expect nearly 40 hand-selected unique, approachable wines paired with simple, delicious food that's served to share.
 The warm, inviting space was designed for lingering and the friendly staff of up-and-comers are so well-tuned on their wine selections that you simply can't go wrong with white, red or rosé.
 Phoenix-based restaurateurs, Upward Projects, built the wine bar knowing it would be an urban space within a suburban area.
 The 2,500 square-foot building incorporates elements from their original location along with a versatile layout that includes an indoor-outdoor bar, wrap-around patio, and a green space for events.
 Lit up by bright neon signage, the backyard playground is another popular gathering spot for casual fun and good times while visiting Mesa City Limitless.